 Also in Al Quoz is The Courtyard, which houses some of the city’s coolest retail and cafe concepts.

 Dubai International Financial Centre (DIFC)

-The upscale Dubai International Financial Centre (DIFC) houses a selection of high-end galleries and some of the city's finest restaurants – think La Petite Maison and Zuma – alongside the biggest banks and financial institutions.
+The upscale Dubai International Financial Centre (DIFC) houses a selection of high-end galleries and some of the city's finest restaurants – think LPM Restaurant and Zuma – alongside the biggest banks and financial institutions.

 A must-visit in DIFC is the Farjam Foundation, an initiative involving local and international organisations to give audiences a greater understanding of Islamic art and culture.
 Other great spots include Cuadro Fine Art Gallery, Opera Gallery and The Empty Quarter, a space dedicated to fine art photography.
 Keep an eye out for DIFC’s bi-annual ‘Art Nights’ – a free-to-attend event with incredible exhibitions, art installations and live music.

 The district is also home to the regional outposts of Christie’s and Sotheby’s auction houses – adding weight to the district’s cultural credentials.

 Al Fahidi Historical Neighbourhood

 Take a walk down memory lane and discover artistic excellence in the midst of tradition and culture.
 Al Fahidi Historical Neighbourhood, located by the charming Dubai Creek, houses respected art galleries within the rooms and courtyards of its historic houses.